Dialogue with Stakeholders

 Toyobo is enhancing and expediting information disclosure in Japanese and English on the company's investor relations website.

 In addition, Toyobo provides on-demand streaming of presentation videos for a certain period after the date of the financial results presentations.
-In FY2021, we began disclosing briefing scripts in addition to the Q&A summaries.
-In FY2021, we extended the posting period of on-demand distribution, Q&A summaries, and briefing scripts from three months to one year, to promote fair information disclosure.

 Going forward, Toyobo will endeavor to enhance the materials and functions it provides to facilitate ease-of-use for all shareholders and investors.